 After having chosen an itinerary and completed an eTA New Zealand application form, travellers may have to obtain medical clearance for your condition or medical equipment in order to successfully board your plane.
 You may also need to take special care in packing your medications.

 Remember that these rules apply regardless of how long you plan to stay in New Zealand for: even holders of a New Zealand transit eTA who only intend to spend a very limited time in the country will need to make sure to follow the guidelines.

 Visitors to New Zealand and fly with a medical condition, can find useful information that can help passengers make the necessary travel arrangements.

 Obtaining Medical Clearance to Fly to New Zealand

 Certain medical conditions may affect your safety on the flight and that of other passengers.
-For these conditions, you may be required to obtain medical clearance from the airline’s medical team prior to departure.
+For these conditions, travellers may be required to obtain medical clearance from the airline’s medical team prior to departure.

 Health conditions that are likely to require medical clearance include: